 Earning interest means the bank takes a percentage of your balance and pays you that amount.
 To be considered a “high-interest” checking account, this percentage (APY) is above average.
-According to the Federal Deposit Insurance Corporation (FDIC), the average checking interest rate is 0.03% (as of April 2021).
+According to the Federal Deposit Insurance Corporation (FDIC), the average checking interest rate is currently 0.07%.1

-Each bank or credit union will set its own APY.
+Each bank or credit union will set its own checking account interest rates.
 This may vary based on the account.
 Some banks will also give you a higher APY for larger balances.
-For example, you may earn 0.01% interest on a balance of up to $10,000, but 0.02% interest on a $100,000+ balance.
+For example, you may earn 0.01% interest on a balance of up to $10,000, but 0.02% on a balance over $100,000.

 High-interest savings accounts function similarly to high-interest checking accounts.
-Compared to the 0.03% average interest rate for checking, the average savings interest rate is 0.06%.
-Just like high-yield checking, high-interest savings accounts pay you a percentage of your balance.
-With “high interest” accounts, this rate often exceeds that 0.06%.
+Compared to the 0.07% average interest rate for checking, the average savings interest rate is 0.40%.1 Like high-yield checking, high-interest savings accounts pay you a percentage of your balance.
+With high-interest accounts, this rate often exceeds 0.40%.

 Interest-earning savings accounts are typically more common.
-Checking accounts tend to be more active with money frequently being deposited and withdrawn from the account.
-Savings accounts are often less active with slow, long-term growth.
+Checking accounts tend to be more active, with money frequently being deposited and withdrawn from the account.
+Savings accounts are designed for slow, long-term growth.
 There are fewer withdrawals as people aim to keep their balance growing over time.

-High-yield accounts can fluctuate if the interest rate is not fixed.
+High-yield account rates can fluctuate if the interest rate is not fixed.
 In other words, the percentage of interest you earn when you sign up could change at any time.